danmunoz/dotfiles/README.md

 ### Private information customization

-In order to keep private information (e.g. git name) outside of a public repository, there's the possibility to add two additional files to the configuration: `extra` and `run-once`.
+In order to keep private information (e.g. git name) outside of a public repository, there's the possibility to customize two files inside the `dotfiles` directory: `extra` and `run-once`.
 #### extra
 The `extra` file, can contain commands that will be sourced by `.zshrc` every time terminal is launched.